Local & National

 Looking for a fun yet challenging career where you can use hands-on skills to solve problems?
 The Manufacturing Engineering Technology program will prepare you to work in all types of manufacturing industries designing and improving processes.
 You’ll develop a broad background and gain hands-on experience in many areas including manufacturing processes, automated manufacturing, computer-aided design and manufacturing, fixture and tooling design, and mechanical and electrical system design.
 Lean production principles, project management, engineering economic analysis and communication skills are also important parts of this program.
 Get ready for a fulfilling career working with people at all levels to ensure the success of your organization.

 Meeting customer expectations is of vital importance to the success of every organization.
-In the Quality Engineering Technology program, you’ll gain the skills necessary to engage in continuous improvement activities as well as traditional quality and inspection duties.
-You’ll learn how to use Lean Six Sigma tools and methods to reduce waste in any type of process and to foster an ongoing focus on continuous improvement.
-Quality audits and effective root causes analysis of problems are also part of the general program which allows specialization in either industrial manufacturing, or food and paper processing where laboratory skills are common.
+In the Quality Engineering Technology program, you'll gain the skills necessary to engage in continuous improvement activities as well as traditional quality and inspection duties.
+You'll learn how to use structured problem-solving methodologies including Six Sigma, 8D and PDSA (Plan-Do-Study-Act) to identify root causes and implement corrective actions.
+You'll also learn to apply the tools and techniques that support these methodologies.
+This program allows specialization in either industrial manufacturing where product inspection and measurement takes place or in food and paper processing where laboratory work is more common.

 Get your foot in the door to a great career working in manufacturing quality.
 This program will prepare you for inspecting manufactured parts, including the reading of engineering drawings and using common measurement tools.
 You'll also learn how to implement process improvements and corrective actions.